 Did you know that the type of grass grown at the golf course dramatically affects the overall golfing experience?
 A lot of thought and consideration goes into choosing the right turf.
-There are many types of grass (turf grass) used on golf courses, each with its own set of pros and cons.
+There are many types of grass (turf grass) used on golf courses in Caldwell, Idaho, each with its own set of pros and cons.

 However, before choosing the first grass type that pops in mind, one must consider the region’s climate and where it is planted (is it on the fairway, greens, or tee box?).
 Other critical factors to look at when choosing the best golf grass is how fast it grows, how much traffic it can withstand, and, more importantly, how quickly it self-repairs.

 Drought-like conditions, extreme heat, high humidity, and little shade may sound catastrophic for other grass types, but not Bermuda Grass.
 It’s highly preferred for its survival against harsh conditions.
 Bermuda Grass is quite common in the USA, especially in the South.
 It’s commonly used for putting greens due to its fast recovery rate.
 If you’re familiar with TPC at Sawgrass, then you have a clue what Bermuda grass looks like.